Alexturner2000/Network-Engineering-Vault/03 - Work in progress/NCat.md

 # Ncat
 Tags: [[Tools]], [[Kali]]

-The NCat tool is used to capture an incomming TCP or UDP request.
+The Ncat tool is used to capture an incomming TCP or UDP request.
 An example capture would be:

 ```
 ┌──(kali㉿kali)-[~]